 Welcome to the School of Theology Spiritual Life Office.
 This is a place where you are encouraged to explore a variety of spiritual practices, discovering those that speak most clearly to your head and heart.
 This is a community of welcoming friends, eager to listen and give witness, to learn from one another, and to discern the presence of God in our lives.
 This is a place for you.
 Welcome!

-Programs & Events
+Programs & Events:

-Tuesdays and Thursdays 8:45 – 9:10am in Muelder Chapel, 3rd floor School of Theology.
+Tuesdays and Thursdays, 8:45 – 9:10 am in Muelder Chapel, 3rd floor School of Theology.

 Saturday Reading Retreats

 These popular one day Study Retreats help students integrate the high calling of academic excellence with spiritual formation.
 A group of 30 or more gather on campus for a day of focused study, community, and worship.
 Most participants are students, but faculty and staff are eagerly welcomed too.
 The day’s rhythm revolves around three brief devotional gatherings in Muelder Chapel.
 Study intentions for the day are declared, and participants enjoy up to six hours of work time – in the library, classrooms, and gathering spaces.
 Some study together in cohorts, others on their own.
 Breakfast, a hearty hot lunch, and snacks are provided, all at no charge.
 Students are remarkably grateful for the Retreat gifts of food, devotion, and community.
 They are also generally surprised and delighted by how effective their study day was, resulting in shared victories of papers written, books read, research completed, and sermons imagined.
-At our evening devotions, comments are shared such as “I never had so much fun studying before.
-I like studying as a Team sport.”
+Registration to the Spiritual life Office required, two days in advance. email@example.com

-All STH Community Retreat: February 2016
+All STH Community Retreat: February 12-14, 2016

 Rolling Ridge Retreat Center, North Andover, MA http://www.rollingridge.org/.
 We will gather for a weekend of renewal, rest, and rejoicing along the beautiful lakeshore of Rolling Ridge Retreat Center.
 Our first retreat, “Beside Still Waters” in February 2012, drew 26 members of our community- students, staff, faulty, and spouses.
 Our second retreat, “Tree of Life” was just about at capacity with 39 attending.
 These weekends have been highlights of the entire year for many.
 Delicious food, gracious accommodations, and welcoming community made this a weekend to cherish.
 Opportunities abound to enjoy nature, walk a labyrinth, sing a song, light a candle, make a collage, rise early or sleep in, participate in large and small groups.
 A modest cost is charged for a grand weekend.
 Registration required.